 Maintain your records much as you do when maintaining your reports to your clients.

-You will need to exercise repeatability between obtaining your annual readings so consider the where, when and how when performing your calibration.
+You will need to exercise repeatability between obtaining your annual readings so consider the where, when and how while performing your calibration.

-A sample of a documenting format to follow is attached as Enclosure 1.
+A sample of a suggested documenting format is attached as Enclosure 1.
+This sample provides compliance with ISO 17025 and ANSI Z540 guidelines.